se-panfilov/x-date-core/README.md

  - `ng-model` - `Object`, can be `empty` or `null`, but `required`.

    The result of select would placed here.
-Also if ng-model is object with `datetime` field (should contain number), it's will e applyed as initial date value.
+Also if ng-model is object with `datetime` field (should contain number), it's will be applied as initial date value.

  - `apd-start` - `number`,  `optional`.